ProjectOpenSea/seaport/README.md

 open html/index.html
 ```

+When working on the test suite based around `FuzzEngine.sol`, using `FOUNDRY_PROFILE=moat_debug` will cut compile times roughly in half.

 **Note** that Forge does not yet ignore specific filepaths when running coverage tests.

 For information on Foundry, including installation and testing, see the [Foundry Book](https://book.getfoundry.sh/).